-7 Wage Standard. - A taxpayer is eligible for the credit for creating jobs or the (b)8 credit for worker training if the jobs for which the credit is claimed are located in an 9 enterprise tier one area or meet the wage standard at the time the taxpayer applies for the 10 credit.
-A taxpayer is eligible for the credit for investing in machinery and equipment or the credit for research and development if the jobs at the location with respect to which 11 12 the credit is claimed are located in an enterprise tier one area or meet the wage standard at the time the taxpayer applies for the credit.
-Jobs meet the wage standard if they pay an 13 14 average weekly wage that is at least ten percent (10%) above the average weekly wage paid in the county in which the jobs will be located.
-In calculating the average weekly wage of jobs, 15 16 positions that pay a wage or salary at a rate that exceeds one hundred thousand dollars 17 (\$100.000) a year shall be excluded.
-For the purpose of this subsection, the average wage in a 18 county is the average wage for all insured industries in the county as computed by the 19 Employment Security Commission for the most recent period for which data are available.
-20 applicable average weekly wage for the county in which the jobs will be located, as computed by the Secretary of Commerce from data compiled by the Employment 21 22 Security Commission for the most recent period for which data are available.
-The applicable average weekly wage is the lowest of the following: (i) the average wage for 23 24 all insured private employers in the county, (ii) the average wage for all insured private employers in the State, and (iii) the average wage for all insured private employers in the 25 county multiplied by the county per capita income ratio.
-The county per capita income 26 ratio is average per capita income in the county for the preceding three years divided by 27 average per capita income in the State for the preceding three years.
-28

-(c) Worker Training. - A taxpayer is eligible for the tax credit for worker training only for training workers who occupy jobs for which the taxpayer is eligible to claim an installment of the credit for creating jobs or which are full-time positions at a location with respect to which the taxpayer is eligible to claim an installment of the credit for investing in machinery and equipment for the taxable year.
+- Wage Standard.
+A taxpayer is eligible for the credit for creating jobs or the credit for worker training if the jobs for which the credit is claimed are located in an enterprise tier one area or meet the wage standard at the time the taxpayer applies for the credit.
+A taxpayer is eligible for the credit for investing in machinery and equipment or the credit for research and development if the jobs at the location with respect to which the credit is claimed are located in an enterprise tier one area or meet the wage standard at the time the taxpayer applies for the credit.
+Jobs meet the wage standard if they pay an average weekly wage that is at least ten percent (10%) above the average weekly wage paid in the county in which the jobs will be located.
+In calculating the average weekly wage of jobs, positions that pay a wage or salary at a rate that exceeds one hundred thousand dollars (\$100,000) a year shall be excluded.
+For the purpose of this subsection, the average wage in a county is the average wage for all insured industries in the county as computed by the Employment Security Commission for the most recent period for which data are available. applicable average weekly wage for the county in which the jobs will be located, as computed by the Secretary of Commerce from data compiled by the Employment Security Commission for the most recent period for which data are available.
+The applicable average weekly wage is the lowest of the following: (i) the average wage for all insured private employers in the county, (ii) the average wage for all insured private employers in the State, and (iii) the average wage for all insured private employers in the county multiplied by the county income/wage adjustment factor. income/wage adjustment factor is the county income/wage ratio divided by the State income/wage ratio.
+The county income/wage ratio is the average per capita income in the county divided by the annualized average wage for all insured private employers in the county.
+The State income/wage ratio is the average per capita income in the State divided by the annualized average wage for all insured private employers in the State. - (c) Worker Training.
+A taxpayer is eligible for the tax credit for worker training only for training workers who occupy jobs for which the taxpayer is eligible to claim an installment of the credit for creating jobs or which are full-time positions at a location with respect to which the taxpayer is eligible to claim an installment of the credit for investing in machinery and equipment for the taxable year.